-The company was formed in March 1929.
+After Nick left the RAF he gathered a few friends an family together to finance the setting up of the Comper Aircraft Company.
+It was formed in March 1929.
 Nick Comper and friends, relatives and a local businessman raised £15,800 capital.
 The directors included his brother, Adrian Comper, GA Dawson, a local businessman and owner of Hooton Aerodrome, Flight Lieutenant JB Allen, who had served with Comper at Cranwell and A Moulsdale.
 Richard Shuttleworth, who later created the Suttleworth Museum at Old Warden near Biggleswade, was also an investor and director.
 He invested £7,000.
+Nick became chief designer and managing director.

 It was based at Hooton Aerodrome, near Ellesmere Port in Cheshire.